Cross impact in derivative markets: Empirical Results

 If returns are given by a linear cross-impact model $\Psi$ and if we further assume $(\delta \bq_t, \delta \bQ_t)$ is a zero-mean Gaussian, then

 where the slope $a_{\Psi}$ depends on the cross-impact model $\Psi$ and on the order flow covariance.
 Even in the absence of cross-impact, the presence of order flow correlations between two portfolios $\bm{u}$ and $\bm{v}$ may lead to a non-zero cross aggregate impact.
 Thus, to test whether there is cross-impact, we compare the empirically measured $\agg_{\bm{u},\bm{v}}$ to the prediction $\agg_{\bm{u},\bm{v}}^{\Psi}$ for different cross-impact models $\Psi$.
-We differentiate models between those which have no off-diagonal contributions ($\lambdabs,\lambdadirect,\lambdatwodnox$) and thus ignore cross-impact and those that take it into account ($\lambdatwod,\lambdafourd$).

-We report $\agg_{\bm{u},\bm{v}}$ in \cref{fig:kyle_agg} for different portfolios $\bm{u},\bm{v}$ described in \cref{table:directions}.
+We differentiate models between those which have no off-diagonal contributions ($\lambdabs,\lambdadirect,\lambdatwodnox$) and thus ignore cross-impact and those that take it into account ($\lambdatwod,\lambdafourd$). \\ \\ We report $\agg_{\bm{u},\bm{v}}$ in \cref{fig:kyle_agg} for different portfolios $\bm{u},\bm{v}$ described in \cref{table:directions}.
 Diagonal plots show aggregate direct impact.
 As expected, buying the E-Mini increases, on average, the price of the E-Mini as shown by the $\bm{u}, \bm{v} = \text{spot}$ plot (first row, first column).
 We see from the $\bm{u},\bm{v} = \text{level}$ plot (second row, second column) that buying options and VIX futures increases, on average, the implied volatility.
 Furthermore, buying options and VIX futures decreases, on average, the E-Mini price as shown by the $\bm{u} = \text{level}, \bm{v}= \text{spot}$ plot (first row, second column).
 This same plot, among others of \cref{fig:kyle_agg}, shows that direct models provide a poor fit for cross aggregate impact.
 This suggests that the cross aggregate impact can only be explained by using a cross-impact model with off-diagonal elements, such as $\lambdafourd$.
 Further, the fit is noticeably better for $\lambdafourd$ than $\lambdatwod$ which highlights the importance of taking into account the skew and term factors.